Inflectra/spira-documentation/docs/Developers/API-Tutorial.md

             ```
     === "RESPONSE"
         !!! example "Example: Creating a new Tasks from Product #1"
-            <i>Note that the newly created Task has the ID 49 in the system.</i>
+            *Note that the newly created Task has the ID 49 in the system.*

             ```json
             {
                 "TaskId": 49,